oisdk/SwiftSequence/README.md

 [1, 3, 6]
 ```

-This function has a lazy and an eager version.
-The eager returns an array, lazy returns a sequence, generated on-demand.
 There is also, like reduce, a version that takes the first element of the sequence to be `initial`:

 ```swift
 [1, 2, 3, 4, 5].scan(+)